Maryland Cross-Shaped World War I Memorial Case Heads To The Supreme Court

 A newly conservative court weighs in

 Since the suit’s filing, two conservative justices have taken seats on the Supreme Court: Neil Gorsuch and Brett Kavanaugh.
-And those two votes will almost certainly swing the Court’s vote in favor of the monument staying exactly where it is, writes Ian Millhiser in Think Progress.
-Further, Millhiser suggests that this case could be the most important church-and-state case the Court has heard in decades, and indeed may hear in the coming years.
+And those two votes will almost certainly swing the Supreme Court’s vote in favor of the monument staying exactly where it is, writes Ian Millhiser for Think Progress.
+Further, Millhiser suggests that this case could be the most important church-and-state case the Court has heard in decades.

 “The wall of separation is about to collide with wrecking balls named ‘Neil Gorsuch’ and ‘Brett Kavanaugh.'”

-And the Court’s vote could have far-reaching implications for the future of such symbols and monuments, as well as for the separation of church and state in the U.S. in general, says Millhiser.
+The Supreme Court’s vote could have far-reaching implications for the future of such symbols and monuments, as well as for the separation of church and state in the U.S. in general, says Millhiser.

 NPR News writer Nina Totenberg believes similarly.
-Specifically, she notes that the Trump administration has asked to Court to apply the so-called “coercion test” to such cases; which is to say, does the existence of the thing – be it a monument, a plaque, a prayer before a high school football game – “coerce” non-believers into adhering to the religion supposedly being promoted?
+Specifically, she notes that the Trump administration has asked the Supreme Court to apply the so-called “coercion test” to such cases, which is to say, does the existence of the thing — be it a monument, a plaque, a prayer before a high school football game — “coerce” non-believers into adhering to the religion supposedly being promoted?

-It’s a much-more difficult test to pass, and as such, if the Court moves in that direction, it could indeed pave the way for the continued existence of controversial, potentially religion-promoting monuments, acts, and laws, say Totenberg and Millhiser.
+It’s a much-more difficult test to pass, and as such, if the Supreme Court moves in that direction, it could indeed pave the way for the continued existence of controversial, potentially religion-promoting monuments, acts, and laws, claim Totenberg and Millhiser.